If you have a large infestation of mice, here’s the ultimate bucket mousetrap, the most effective homemade mouse trap.

 peanut butter or cheese (bait)

 Drill holes in the top of the bucket, one on each side.
 You’ll want to make sure that these holes are near the top of the bucket as the mouse will climb onto the rod.
-If they’re placed too far down, the mouse will not attempt to reach the bait.
+If placed more than two inches down, the mouse will not attempt to reach the bait.

 Slide the wooden dowel through the hole, then slip the piece of PVC onto the dowel (or rod), then continue sliding it through to the other side.